The 13 Best Master’s Degree Options for Teachers

 MEd in Teaching English Language Learners

-The practice of teaching English to non-native speakers goes by a number of different names — ESL (English as a Second Language), ELL (English Language Learners), TESOL (Teaching English to Speakers of Other Languages) — and is a sought-after specialty that applies to young students as well as adult learners.
-Bilingual education is vitally important when it comes to helping students of all ethnic and cultural backgrounds succeed in school and in life.
+The practice of teaching English to non-native speakers goes by a number of different names — ESL, ELL (English Language Learners), TESOL — and is a sought-after specialty that applies to young students as well as adult learners.
+Bilingual education is vitally important when it comes to helping students of all ethnic and cultural backgrounds succeed in school and life.
 Specializing in this field can also create opportunities for educators who are interested in working as English teachers in other countries.

 MEd in School Counseling

-Always in demand, school counselors are an important presence at most elementary, middle and high schools.
+School counselors are often in demand and are an important presence and resource in schools of all levels.
 Areas of focus include working with K-12 students who are experiencing challenges inside or outside of the school environment or exhibiting problematic behaviors.
-But this diverse role also typically includes helping secondary students with academic achievement, career development and college admissions.
-In both scenarios, counselors need to be good listeners while providing valuable guidance for educational achievement and overall success.
+This role also typically includes helping secondary students with academic achievement, career development and college admissions.
+In all scenarios, counselors need to be good listeners while providing valuable guidance for educational achievement and overall success.

 MEd in Educational Technology